Marvin Sylvor: Carousels

 Sylvor went on to receive his degree from the Pratt Institute in Brooklyn in 1958.
 He founded a window display and decorating business, called Fabricon, following his graduation.
 His business was successful and he was hired to design displays for a number of well known clients including Bloomingdale's, Henri Bendel and the Vatican Pavilion of the 1964 New York World's Fair in Queens.
 He joined the National Carousel Association around the same time period as the 1964 World's Fair and began traveling to NCA conventions around the country.
 He initially had little experience building carousels and had to hire outside experts to help with construction.
 However, the carousels soon gave his business more work than window designing.

 Sylvor built all of his carousels in the Fabricon factory in East New York, Brooklyn.
 He kept an inventory of approximately 100 horses and what the carousel industry calls "menagerie creatures" at the factory.
 He specialized in unusual animals for his carousels, such as frogs or birds.
 His favorite figures are called "jumpers," which are carousel animals which move up and down.

 He retired from the full-time business in 2005.

 Death

 Marvin Sylvor died of kidney failure in Miami, on April 9, 2008, at the age of 74.
-He was survived by his wife, Julia, son, Chris, daughter, Aimee and two grandchildren.
+He was survived by his wife, Julia, and a son and daughter.